suhan-paradkar/java-in-termux/README.md

  ./install.sh
 ```
 - Java will be installed, check it by running `java --version` command from terminal
-- Package is a bit long and needs constant internet for proper installation
+- Package is about 200+MB(jdk11) or 80MB(jdk8) and needs constant internet for proper installation
 - Restart termux after installation